 Willem’s undergraduate background at the University of Maryland, College Park touched on environmental policy, economics, and geospatial science.
 At Oregon State, his thesis research with Maria Kavanaugh combined these topics to examine the management applications of a dynamic seascape classification tool.
 Upon graduation from the MRM program, Willem moved to Washington, DC, after earning one of the prestigious 2021 NOAA Knauss Marine Policy Fellowships.
 Connect with Willem on LinkedIn.

 Kelsey grew up in South Dakota, attended college at Brown University, and then went to sea for seven years working as a marine scientist, science educator and mariner on sail training and research vessels.
-She came to the MRM program because it was a program that allowed her to combine her interests in oceanography and science education.
-Kelsey worked with Jennifer Fehrenbacher studying plankton and marine heatwaves in the Northeast Pacific.
-Connect with her on LinkedIn.
+She came to the MRM program because it allowed her to combine her interests in oceanography and science education.
+Kelsey has continued her studies (she’s pursuing a Ph.D.) and research with Jennifer Fehrenbacher studying plankton and marine heatwaves in the Northeast Pacific.
+Connect with Kelsey on LinkedIn.

-Eva engaged coastal stakeholders in Tillamook County, Oregon, to determine future potential coastal hazard impacts by simulating and analyzing the effect of different adaptation policies, thereby helping to inform decision-making from the ground-up and before flooding and erosion impact coastal communities.
+Working with Peter Ruggiero, Eva engaged coastal stakeholders in Tillamook County, Oregon, to determine future potential coastal hazard impacts by simulating and analyzing the effect of different adaptation policies, thereby helping to inform decision-making from the ground-up and before flooding and erosion impact coastal communities.
 Eva is now an analyst in natural resources policy at the Congressional Research Service.
-Connect with her on LinkedIn.
+Connect with Eva on LinkedIn.